possession-community/MapChooser-Extended/README.md

 Version 1.9.4 introduces a new map settings system that allows detailed configuration for each map individually.

-This system enables server administrators to apply different settings to each map.
+This system enables server administrators to apply different settings to each map, including extend settings (times, number) that were previously configured globally.

 Editing maplist.txt is no longer necessary.